awsdocs/amazon-connect-admin-guide/doc_source/set-voice-id.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-voice-id-properties3.png)

-Use attributes to set the fraud threshold dynamically\.
+Choose **Set dynamically**to set the fraud threshold based on certain criteria\.
 For example, you may want to lower the threshold for high wealth customers, or the type of transaction or information they are calling about\.

 ## Configuration tips<a name="set-voice-id-tips"></a>
 + For the **Authentication threshold**, we recommend that you start with the default of 90 and adjust until you find a good balance for your business\.